Is the Kenya-Tanzania border open today?

 Yes, the Kenya-Tanzania border is still open for travelers of two nations to come over.
 The relationship between Kenya and Tanzania has been historically complex, marked by periods of cooperation and diplomatic tensions.
 Both countries are neighboring nations in East Africa and share a border that stretches over 700 kilometers.
 Since the pandemic, Numerous disputes have arisen between Kenya and Tanzania regarding their divergent strategies in managing the COVID-19 pandemic.
 The Kenyan government consistently voiced concerns and reservations about Tanzania's pandemic response approach.
 Consequently, trade between these two nations was temporarily halted.

 However, up to now, when the covid-19 pandemic is a small problem, Kenya has opened its border for Tanzania travelers.
 Despite these occasional tensions, both nations continue to engage in diplomatic efforts to strengthen their relationship, primarily through regional organizations like the East African Community.
-In terms of visa, Tanzania is a member of the East African Community (EAC), which translates to unrestricted travel for citizens of Kenya, Tanzania, Uganda, Rwanda, and Burundi within the EAC.
-Tanzanian citizens can journey to Kenya using their Tanzanian passport without the necessity of obtaining a Kenya visa
+In terms of ETA, Tanzania is a member of the East African Community (EAC), which translates to unrestricted travel for citizens of Kenya, Tanzania, Uganda, Rwanda, and Burundi within the EAC.
+Tanzanian citizens can journey to Kenya using their Tanzanian passport without the necessity of obtaining a Kenya ETA.

 Please reach out to us if you need assistance right away, our staff are always available and happy to help you solve your problems.